Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Set-SCLoadBalancerVIPTemplate.md

 ```

 ### -MakeGeneric
-Indicates that a virtual IP (VIP) profile is able to apply generic load balancer settings.
+Indicates that a VIP profile is able to apply generic load balancer settings.

 ```yaml
 Type: SwitchParameter